Orthogonal Laurent polynomials on the unit circle and snake-shaped matrix factorizations: Introduction

 \subsection{Snake-shaped matrix factorizations}

 The aim of this paper it to carry the above observations one step further.
-We will show that with respect to a \emph{general} orthonormal basis of Laurent polynomials $\{\psi_k(z)\}_k$, obtained by orthogonalizing a \emph{general} sequence of monomials (satisfying some conditions to be described in detail in Section \ref{subsectionlaurent}), the operator of multiplication by $z$ becomes an infinite unitary matrix allowing a snake-shaped matrix factorization.
+We will show that with respect to a \emph{general} sequence of orthonormal Laurent polynomials $\{\psi_k(z)\}_k$, obtained by orthogonalizing a \emph{general} sequence of monomials (satisfying some conditions to be described in detail in Section \ref{subsectionlaurent}), the operator of multiplication by $z$ is represented by an infinite unitary or isometric matrix\footnote{Note of caution: we will also consider certain cases where the subspace generated by the $\{\psi_k(z)\}_k$ is \emph{not} invariant under the action of the operator of multiplication by $z$.
+In such cases, the above statement has to be formulated more carefully in order to make sure what the meaning is of the matrix ${\cal S}$; actually this matrix needs not be unitary nor isometric then.
+For a precise statement we refer to the three cases distinguished at the beginning of Section \ref{subsectionproof}, especially case 3.} allowing a snake-shaped matrix factorization.
 We will use the latter term to denote an infinite matrix product ${\cal S} = \prod_{k=0}^{\infty} G_{k,k+1}$, where the factors under the $\prod$-symbol are multiplied in a certain order.
 Here the \lq segments\rq\ $G_{k,k+1}$ of the snake are canonically fixed in terms of the Schur parameters by means of \eqref{defgivens} and \eqref{schurbuildingblock}, while the \lq shape\rq\ of the snake, i.e., the order in which the $G_{k,k+1}$ are multiplied, will be determined by the order in which the monomials have been orthogonalized.